schmouk/PyRandLib/README.md

 TestU01 while *m* = 2^63.

 Results are nevertheless considered to be poor as stated in the  evaluation done  by  Pierre  L'Ecuyer  and  Richard  Simard.
-Therefore, it is not recommend- ed to use such pseudo-random  numbers  generators  for  serious  simulation applications,  even  if FastRandom63 fails on very far less tests than does FastRandom32.
+Therefore,  it  is  not recommended  to  use  such  pseudo-random  numbers  generators  for serious
+simulation applications,  even if FastRandom63 fails on very far less tests than does FastRandom32.

 See FastRand32 for a 2^32 period (i.e. about 4.3e+09) LC-Generator with 25%
 lower computation time.